Rein3D: Reinforced 3D Indoor Scene Generation with Panoramic Video Diffusion Models: PanoV2V-15K Dataset Construction

-To train and evaluate our video diffusion model for panoramic restoration, we construct a large-scale panoramic video dataset follow previous work \cite{fang2025spatialgen}, the dataset consisting of 15,050 distinct indoor scenes, covering diverse room types.
-The dataset is synthesized from a curated repository of professionally designed indoor environments, enabling high visual fidelity and broad scene diversity.
+To train and evaluate our panoramic video restoration model, we construct \textbf{PanoV2V-15K}, a large-scale paired clean--degraded panoramic video dataset following the data construction protocol of prior work~\cite{fang2025spatialgen}.
+The dataset contains 15,050 indoor scenes with diverse room types, layouts, and visual appearances, synthesized from a curated collection of professionally designed indoor environments.

-For each room, we first sample valid trajectories on the $XY$ plane, extracting anchor points every 0.5\,m.
-To ensure stable and consistent camera movement, we select the longest linear trajectory segment for each scene.
-We then place a virtual omnidirectional camera at a fixed height of 1.6,m and record a $360^{\circ}$ panoramic video at 10 FPS, moving from one end of this linear trajectory to the other at a constant speed of 1\,m/s.
-This procedure yields temporally coherent supervision with smooth and physically plausible linear camera motion.
-The data structure is shown in Fig.~\ref{fig:dataset_construction}
+For each room, we select the longest traversable diagonal trajectory on the $XY$ plane, which provides large camera displacement and exposes disoccluded regions during motion.
+A virtual omnidirectional camera is placed at a fixed height of 1.6\,m and moves along this trajectory at 1\,m/s, recording a clean $360^\circ$ panoramic video at 10 FPS.
+This yields temporally coherent ground-truth videos with smooth linear camera motion, as illustrated in Fig.~\ref{fig:dataset_construction}.

-Crucially, to construct the conditioning signal for training, we extract the first panoramic view and its corresponding Ground Truth (GT) depth map at the starting endpoint of the recorded trajectory.
-This single GT depth map is used alongside the first panorama to initialize a coarse 3DGS representation (detailed in Section \ref{sec:coarse_init}).
-The rendered RGB and alpha (opacity) views from this coarse 3DGS prior, combined with the first panoramic view, serve as the conditioning input to guide the restoration of the subsequent panoramic video.